moskytw/mosql/docs/query.rst

         join(table=None, on=None, *, type=None, join=None, on=None, using=None)

     .. seealso::
-        How it builds the where clause --- :func:`mosql.util.build_on`
+        How it builds the on clause --- :func:`mosql.util.build_on`

 .. py:function:: left_join(table=None, on=None, **clause_args)